 Oh yeah, here they come again, the holidays!
 It’s funny because it is a time we all look forward to and yet there is still this dread… the dread of weeks of overeating and the unavoidable weight gain.
 For many, it’s quite predictable.
 In fact, the average American gains 7-10 pounds during the months of November and December.
 But really, who can resist all those delectable holiday treats?

 Many, on the other hand, never gain an extra pound over the holidays.
 I am usually one of those.
-“That’s because you are a dietitian and never enjoy food anyways” you say.
+“That’s because you are a dietitian and never enjoy food anyways,” you say.
 “No way!” is what I say.
-I enjoy lots of foods.
+I enjoy lots of food.
 Lots of foods in moderation.
 “Ugh, the moderation word.
 So overused.”
 Yeah, I agree.
-But to a large extend it’s true.
-You can enjoy a wide variety of foods if you keep it in moderation.
+But to a large extent, it’s true.
+You can enjoy a wide variety of foods if you keep them in moderation.
 Over-indulge?
 No. Indulge a little?
 Yes.

 Now, you might be already thinking, well that’s no fun.
-What’s the holidays if you can’t eat until your stomach is about to rip in two and you need to take an extended siesta on your grandfather’s lazy boy?
+What’s the holidays if you can’t eat until your stomach is about to rip in two and you need to take an extended siesta on your grandfather’s lazy boy couch?
 I hear you.
 We all have traditions that we come to expect and almost crave during this time of year.
-For so many, over eating is one of them.
+For so many, overeating is one of them.
 As mentioned, we dread this season of overeating, but we also expect it and do it anyways.
 It’s like an unbreakable vicious cycle.
-How do we get out of candy land hell!
+How do we get out of candy land hell?